MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 If we would like to copy a file from the Ansible controller onto the web VM here are the steps:

-1. Create a file in the controller `sudo nano test.txt` and write some content into it
+1. Create a file in the controller `sudo nano test.txt` and write some content into it.

-2. `sudo ansible web -m ansible.builtin.copy -a "src=test.txt dest=test.txt"`- This command specifies the source: "test.txt"m and the destination: "test.txt"
+2. `sudo ansible web -m ansible.builtin.copy -a "src=test.txt dest=test.txt"`- This command specifies the source: "test.txt"m and the destination: "test.txt".

 3. Next we can check in the web VM if the file has been copied over with the content.